Hoaxyz.com

 Allan Krill, Professor of Geology

-Laetoli human footprints in a false 4 My lava False fresh artifacts from a recent excavation
+Left: Laetoli human footprints in a false 4 My lava

 The simplest hoax is when someone helps the excavation team by planting artifacts that others will find.
 Such discoveries can seem miraculous to the team, but everyone is willing to accept a miracle.
-We might say it in biblical terms: Whatsoever a man soweth, that shall he also reap.
+We might say it in biblical terms: "Whatsoever a man soweth, that shall he also reap."
 If the hoax involves planted bones, I now call it a Piltdown-type hoax.
 If worked stones are planted, I call it a Finnmarkian-type hoax.
 Stones are the easiest to falsify, because they cannot be radiocarbon dated.

 My heterodox hypothesis is that there were no people living along the coasts of northern Norway in the Stone Age.
 I now call this Stone Age archaeology 'fictional'.
 Experts need samples to demonstrate their expertise, and it doesn't matter if the samples are genuine or fake.
 The goal is to produce impressive professional publications that demonstrate knowledge, efforts, and talents, and advance academic careers.
 Experts don't blow the whistle on their colleagues, because that would ruin their own careers.

-Here are blog posts documenting my research using this heterodox working hypothesis.
+Here are blog posts documenting my research.

 25. The early stone-age Fosna- and Komsa-cultures: unrecognized hoaxes (11.2022)